 There are currently over 100,000 children in care in the UK.
 There is a growing shortage of foster carers, leaving vulnerable children without safe, stable and loving families.

 Barnardo’s has over 100 years’ experience of successfully looking after children and young people with families.
 We will give you all the the tools and specialist support you need to help the children in your care reach their dreams.
 Our experts provide comprehensive preparation and ongoing training, as well as offering support 24 hours a day, seven days a week.
 Foster carers will also get financial support, including an allowance to help make a positive difference to a child’s life.
-Find out more about the training and support we offer foster carers.

 We have over 20 fostering, adoption and short break services across the UK and are currently looking for foster carers in many locations around England, Scotland, Wales and Northern Ireland.
 Find a Barnardo's fostering service near you.